MukhlasAdib/pystream-pipeline/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stages are basically a bundle of data processing operations that is packed together.
-With PyStream, a stage can be in form of a class instance or a function:
+With PyStream, a stage can be in form of a class instance or a function

 If you made it as a class instance you need to make the class inherit from ``pystream.Stage`` abstract class.
 For now, the methods that need to be defined are ``__call__`` and ``cleanup``.
-You can also set the ``name`` property of the class to set the registered name for the stage.
 See the API documentation to check what methods and interface need to be defined when inherit from it.
+The advantage of using ``pystream.Stage`` is that the ``cleanup`` method will be invoked during pipeline cleanup.

-If you want to make it as a function then you only need to make a callable that only takes one argument, which is the data to be processed.
+If you want to make it as a function or class that does not inherit ``pystream.Stage``, then you only need to make a callable that only takes one argument, which is the data to be processed.
 The function also has to return one value, which is the resulted data.

-You can use class instance as a stage without having to inherit from ``pystream.Stage``, by defining its ``__call__`` method.
-However the main advantage when inherit from ``pystream.Stage`` the pipeline will invoke its ``cleanup`` method when the pipeline is in cleanup step.

 For example, we have a dummy data processing stage that only waits for 0.1 second and increment the integer input data by 1.
 In the class form, it will be something like this::